handsontable/hyperformula/.github/ISSUE_TEMPLATE/default_template.md

 ---
-name: Bug report
+name: Other
-about: A template for reporting bugs
+about: A template for questions and issues that do not fit in enlisted types
 title: ''
-labels: Bug
+labels: Question
 assignees: ''

 ---